Rep. Hollingsworth says he won’t seek reelection, the 12th Republican to decide against another term

 “Much of my time in Congress has been invested in battling Washington itself,” Hollingsworth said in his statement “We need to compel our representatives to work to better their constituents rather than better themselves or their careers.”

 Hollingsworth, a graduate of the University of Pennsylvania and Georgetown University, co-founded a company that rebuilds manufacturing sites.
-He was ranked as one of the wealthiest members of Congress during his first term.
-He made headlines a month after the start of the pandemic by arguing that it was time for Americans to go back to work after companies and governments shut down in an effort to prevent the spread of coronavirus.
+He ranked among the wealthiest members of Congress during his first term.
+He made headlines a month after the start of the pandemic by arguing that it was time for Americans to go back to work after companies and governments shut down in an effort to prevent the spread of the coronavirus.

 The answer, he said, is “unequivocally to get Americans back to work, to get Americans back to their businesses,” reopening schools and churches as well.